 The Civil War was a defining moment in the history of our country.
 Even today, over 140 years later we are still grappling with it's effects.
 It forever changed us.
 The nation divided became one with a strong federal government.
 Slavery was abolished and the struggle for human rights started.
 The US military took a form that would dominate all future conflicts.
 Many lives were lost, and many others shattered.
 In the end, the South was defeated by the industrial might of the North and it's ability to replenish its ranks.
 That the South held out as long as it did with ever diminishing resources is a testament to its superior military leadership and tradition.

 Brother fought brother, cousin fought cousin.
 For the Chenoweths, descendants and spouses took the fields across opposing lines.
-This list of over 400 descendants and spouses known to have fought in this struggle is certainly not a definitive list.
+This list of over 460 descendants and spouses known to have fought in this struggle is certainly not a definitive list.
 The actual number, if known, would be far greater.
 We estimate that there may have been 400 males named Chenoweth born before 1850 living in 1860.
 150 of these would serve in the conflict to come.
-The other 210 that saw service were spouses or from daughter lines.
+The other 310 that saw service were spouses or from daughter lines.
 In 1860, the Chenoweth name comprised only about 20% of family households.
 Even though the Chenoweth base sprang from Maryland, a border State, and Virginia, the capital of the Confederacy and bastion of the South, Chenoweths in the Union Army outnumbered those in the South by more than 4 to 1.
+The North-South split is found in every line but William's, whose descendants migrated in a much narrower band to the Great Lake States and served solely for the Union.
 They came from the 5th through 7th generations in America, ranging from 5th cousins to brothers and in-laws.
 Two of my ancestors, a father and a son, Henry S. and Albert W. Chenoweth, were participants, both surgeons in the Union Army.
 Yet the brother of Henry S., John W., also a doctor, served in the same capacity for the South.

 120 years before the Civil war began, The Chenoweths settled across the Potomac near Winchester, Virginia.
 Virginia was a British Colony.
 Four generations later, George Cromwell Chenoweth enlisted here to defend the Confederacy.
 The world had turned full circle.
 The revolutionary War had been fought and won; the United States, birthed and prospered.
 Now the demands for freedom, on both sides, were bringing a new, terrible conflict across the land.
 The boys from Randolph County, serving under Stonewall Jackson, would fight in and around Winchester for years.
 At Port Republic, 90 miles away, Lemuel's son, Joseph Hart Chenoweth, a Confederate Major and graduate of VMI, fell leading his men in May of 1862.
 A wonderful account of a Confederate soldier taken prisoner and housed for a few days by the Beverly, WV family of Lemuel Chenoweth is contained in the March 2005 newsletter titled: "Civil War Remembered".
 Near Winchester itself, William Edward Chenoweth, fighting for the North, would be taken prisoner.
 Another Union soldier and Chenoweth descendant, Jasper Kelley would died here in 1864, opposing his Elkin friends and cousins, who had taken up the rebel cause.
 His brother Eli, served as well, under the name of John Smith, in a effort to assuage bitter feelings.
 A year later, the war finally waning, George W. Gladden, would lay down his arms for the South, and be paroled from duty on April 18, 1865, after serving every minute of the War.
 He would later marry a Chenoweth descendant in Berkeley County, of the new State of West Virginia, just to the North.